TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databricks/problemscopingques-databricks-sparkstreaming.md

             "id": "stuckorslow",
             "order": 400,
             "controlType": "dropdown",
-            "displayLabel": "Is the job stuck or slow", "watermarkText": "Choose an option",
+            "displayLabel": "Is the streaming job stuck or slow", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {